Hear unique stories. Get a fresh perspective.

 Software supply chain vulnerability and personal integrity

 In this episode we talk to Paul Melson, VP Cybersecurity Solutions, Target, who transitioned from a hands-on engineer to a security leader.
-Learn why he’s now focused on lessons learned from the Log4j event and software supply chain vulnerability management.
-(Hint, Log4j touched a lot of things and won’t be a one-time thing.)
-He digs into how he learned it’s okay to admit you don’t know and you have to get comfortable owning your mistakes and leaning into failure to build and maintain integrity.
-And that cultivating professional relationships can lead to the unexpected: someone he met ten years ago led him to his current role.
+Learn why he’s now focused on lessons learned from the Log4j event, software supply chain vulnerability management, and how it’s okay to admit you don’t know something.

 Watch episode